8: Support and Personal Development

 - We actively discourage private tutoring arrangements between undergraduate/postgraduate students and class tutors who are completing their PhDs, but do not prohibit it.
 Other staff employed in the Department are not permitted to engage in private tutoring with students from Warwick.

-- If you are experiencing study difficulties you are encouraged to make full use of University and Departmental resources, such as advice from your Personal Tutor, Year Tutor, and other academic staff, Study Support Sessions on year 1 and 2 core modules, Revision Sessions and the guidance provided by the Centre for Student Careers and Skills, which should be sufficient to meet your needs.
+- If you are experiencing study difficulties you are encouraged to make full use of University and Departmental resources, such as advice from your Personal Tutor, Year Tutor, and other academic staff, Study Support Sessions on year 1 and 2 core modules, Revision Sessions and the guidance provided by the Student Opportunity, Careers, which should be sufficient to meet your needs.

 - However, we recognise that private tutoring arrangements are likely to persist; hence the Department imposes the following regulations:

 - A tutor employed in the Department of Economics is not permitted to tutor privately on an undergraduate or postgraduate module on which they are employed to teach or have previously been employed to teach.

 - A tutor undertaking private tutoring is not permitted to access any materials not available to other students registered for the module.

 - Any private tutoring arrangement must not be conducted on University premises, with the exception of within campus student accommodation.

 - The tutor must assume responsibility for ensuring the tutee is aware that the tutoring arrangement does not form part of the tutee's Warwick degree, that it is not governed by any of the University's or Department's quality assurance mechanisms, and that the Department will not be accountable for any misinformation given out as part of the private arrangement.